 goro's Najone Pendant is one of the oldest goro's pendants, which has been produced since the 1970s together with the Eagle Pendant and the Spoon Pendant.

-goro's Najone Pendant has two sizes: Regular and (XL); and two shapes: Cornered and Round.
+Najone Pendant has two sizes: Regular and Extra Large; and two shapes: Cornered and Round.

 Plain Silver Najone